FAQ

 Rules

-Only those who play according to the rules are playing golf.
-3 principles are to be considered: 1. play the ball as it lies.
+Only those who play by the rules play golf.
+3 principles must be observed: 1. play the ball as it lies.
 2. play the golf course as you find it.
-3. if you can't do either, play fair.
-The complex set of rules is set every 4 years by the commission of the R&A GC St. Andrews.
+3. if you can do neither, stay fair.
+The complex set of rules is laid down every 4 years by the R&A GC St Andrews committee.

 Ryder Cup

-Here the best golfers of Europe and the USA compete against each other in a 2-year rhythm.
+The best golfers in Europe and the USA compete against each other every two years.
 It is the most important golf team tournament in the world.

 Score card

 The "score card" is the document on which the result (score) per hole is recorded.
-It also contains information about the course, length of holes, difficulty,...
+It also contains information about the course, length of the holes, degree of difficulty,...

 Tee

-Both the tee area of each hole and the small wooden peg on which you may place the ball when teeing off (this makes the shot easier).
+Both the teeing area for each hole and the small wooden pin on which you can place the ball when teeing off (this makes the shot easier).

-Time at which players start on the 1st tee, always pre-booked.
+Time at which players start on the 1st tee, always reserved in advance.

 Tiger line